Categories

 Here you will find an ongoing collection of Security Envelope Patterns and a portion is digitized here.
 These patterns have caught my attention aesthetically and conceptually.
 I have created one of my largest bodies of work, Snail Mail Security, using security envelope patterns.
 Thanks to everyone who have helped by sending me their envelopes.
 The internet is an amazing place and I have discovered people who also greatly appreciate these security envelope patterns.

-Security Envelope Pattern Tshirt
+Security Envelope Pattern inspired Clothing and Stationary

 Help support the collection by rocking an awesome security envelope pattern tshirt!